Want to find anyones email address for free by name alone?

 If the email exists, you’ll see something like this:

-MailTester clearly states that the email address is valid, which probably means that you can hit ‘˜send’ on that cold pitch.
+If MailTester clearly states that the email address is valid, that probably means you can hit ‘send’ on your cold pitch and proceed with your cold emailing campaign.

 Warning: Don’t see this as a license to spam Dharmesh!